Does Taiwan Meet the Criteria to Qualify as an Overseas Territory of the United States?

 However, in reviewing the above explanations, some persons would say: "But Taiwan was not ceded to the United States in the SFPT."
 This is true.
 Nevertheless, the issue of whether there is a "recipient" for the territorial cession in the peace treaty is a separate consideration.
 Its significance is this: The designation of a "receiving country" in the peace treaty merely indicates that that country is authorized by the international community to establish a civil government in the territory.

-Without the designation of a "receiving country" in the peace treaty, the ceded territory remains under the authority of the "principal occupying power" as an interim status condition.
+Without the designation of a "receiving country" in the peace treaty, the ceded territory remains under the authority of the legal occupier as an interim status condition.
 This is because military occupation is, at the most basic level, a transitional period, or a period of "interim (political) status."

 To clarify this, the form of administration by which an occupying power exercises government authority over occupied territory is called military government.
-The military government of the principal occupying power does not end with the coming into force of the peace treaty, but continues until legally supplanted.
+The military government of the legal occupier does not end with the coming into force of the peace treaty, but continues until legally supplanted.

 United States Military Government authority over Taiwan

 At the head of the military chain-of-command in the USA is of course none other than the Commander-in-Chief.
-According to current US government pronouncements, the Commander in Chief does not support Taiwan independence.
+According to current U.S. government pronouncements, the Commander in Chief does not support Taiwan independence.
 That Taiwan (or "the Republic of China on Taiwan") is not now a sovereign nation is easily seen by reading the post-war San Francisco Peace Treaty.
 The territorial sovereignty of "Formosa and the Pescadores" (i.e. Taiwan) was not awarded to the Republic of China.
-As an occupying power, the ROC on Taiwan is simply fulfilling the role of "agent" for the United States, in addition to being a government-in-exile.
+The ROC on Taiwan is simply fulfilling the role of "agent" for the United States, (more properly called "proxy occupying forces") in addition to being a government-in-exile.

-Might the authors suggest that the Committee on Resources of the House of Representatives launch an in-depth investigation into this entire topic?
-According to Congressional documents, in the late 1990's the Chairman of the Committee on Resources requisitioned a full report on the "Application of the US Constitution in US Insular Areas" from the General Accounting Office.
+Might the editors of this webpage suggest that the Committee on Resources of the House of Representatives launch an in-depth investigation into this entire topic?
+According to Congressional documents, in the late 1990's the Chairman of the Committee on Resources requisitioned a full report on the "Application of the U.S. Constitution in U.S. Insular Areas" from the General Accounting Office.
 See http://www.gao.gov/archive/1998/og98005.pdf